TRUE SPIRITUAL GROWTH (Part 2)

 This can only happen as your carnal mind is increasingly renewed through constant reading, studying, listening to and meditating in the truths of God’s Word, and your body is increasingly disciplined and put under through Spirit-led fasting and prayer.

-Friend, the life of Christ in your spirit must increasingly shine forth or manifest in your mortal body (2 Cor.
+Beloved, the life of Christ in your spirit must increasingly shine forth or manifest in your soul and mortal body (2 Cor.
 4:11).

 This is real spiritual growth!

 Prayer: My Dear Heavenly Father, I am so excited to know that my spirit is already completely redeemed and that my soul and body will be fully redeemed at the coming of Jesus Christ.
-Help me Holy Spirit to increasingly renew my mind and discipline my body while waiting for the physical return or revelation of my Lord Jesus Christ, in Jesus’ name.
+My Dear Holy Spirit, teach and help me to increasingly renew my mind and discipline my body while waiting for the physical return or revelation of my Lord Jesus Christ, in Jesus’ name.
 Amen.